(Posted November 2023)

 Calculations will be tested across all six technical competency areas.
 That means you need to understand the structure and flow of all of the high probability calculations as explained during our CFE Prep course.
 We have developed skill drills, which are essentially individual assessment opportunities or mini case-based exercises, in a number of the commonly tested technical competency areas to help you practice those commonly tested calculations.
 This will help ensure that you can apply those quantitative analysis skills in a case setting.

 We want you to ACE your quants on the CFE.
-That means, your numerical analysis needs to contain:
+That means your numerical analysis needs to contain:

 • Accuracy